hahakid/kitti_upsample_bf/README.md

 bilateral filter for kitti tracking and object

 Window should install Mingw, double click the mingw.mlpkginstall and install packages under VPN.
 If no need to change the kernel size (=5 default), the fun_dense3D.mexw64 can be used.
 Or you should modify the grid with a odd number.
+And then, use `mex fun_dense3D.cpp` recomplie the cpp code.

 kitti_object.m for object set
 kitti_tacking.m for tracking set